Finite record sets of chip-firing games: Results

 \begin{definition} Let $\scL$ be a language on $\Sigma=\{1, \dots, n\}$.
 Denote by $[\scL]:=\{[w]\in\Z_{\geq 0}^n\mid w\in\scL\}$ the set of all scores.
 Define the subset $X_i\subset[\scL]$ by

 and denote by $X_i':=e_i+X_i$ the translation by the vector $e_i$.
-(See Figure \ref{koushi2} and Figure \ref{koushi3}.) \end{definition} From the construction, it is easy to prove the following. \begin{lemma} Let $G$ be a graph and $\varphi$ an initial configuration.
+(See Figure \ref{koushi2} and Figure \ref{koushi3}.) \end{definition} From this moment, we think the map $F$ has been applied.
+From the construction, it is easy to prove the following. \begin{lemma} Let $G$ be a graph and $\varphi$ an initial configuration.
 Suppose $L_{G, \varphi}$ is finite.
 (Note that $L_{G, \varphi}$ is a language on the set of fired vertices $\Sigma$. ) Then $L_{G, \varphi}$ satisfies the following Separation Property (SP). \begin{itemize} \item[(SP)] For $i=1, \dots, n$, $\conv(X_i)$ and $\conv (X'_i)$ are separated by a hyperplane. \end{itemize} \end{lemma}